glarizza/puppet-haproxy/README.md

 * `config_file`: *Optional.* Path of the config file where this entry will be added.
 Assumes that the parent directory exists.
 Defaults to `haproxy::params::config_file`.

+* `verifyhost`: *Optional.* Will add the verifyhost option to the server line, using the specific host from server_names as an argument.
+Defaults to false

 #### Define: `haproxy::backend`

 Sets up a backend service configuration block inside haproxy.cfg.
 Each backend service needs one or more balancermember services (declared with the [`haproxy::balancermember` define](#define-haproxybalancermember)).